tatehakert/top-n-most-frequent/README.md

         "filetoupload": {file attachment},
         "nVal": {number [1-k]}
     }

-/*
+## Procedure

-For large file streams, data is split into chunks and each chunk is processed by busboy's file.on('data', (data) => {}) function
+This app uses busboy to process the incoming file stream data without having to save it first.
+For large file streams, data is split into chunks and each chunk is processed by busboy's file.on('data', (data) => {}) handler.

-    It is likely that a chunk of data will end in the middle of a word in the text file.
-    Only if the last character in the chunk is a " " (space) can we verify that there is no overflow
-    If we cannot verify the overflow status, the last "word" in the chunk can only be indexed by pre-pending the "possibleOverflow" word to the following chunk --> Ex: {"hello worl"}, {"d!"} ==> {"hello"}, {"world!"}

-    If the last character is a " " (space):
-        --> there is no overflow (verified)

-    If the last character is NOT a " " (space):
-        --> find the last index of a space character in the buffer --> update possibleOverflowBuffer to equal buffer data from the index of the last " " to the end of the buffer --> slice buffer to buffer[0, spaceIndex]
+The BufferManager class accepts the data buffer for each incoming chunk and returns an array of unformatted "words".
+The WordIndex class accepts the array of words, formats them, and increments the word's frequency in WordIndex class instance.

+## Classes

+### BufferManager Class
+    - Manages incoming chunks of data to make sure that sequential chunks are connected before extracting "words"

     When beginning to process a new chunk of buffer data, we first need to check if there is a possibleOverflow from the previous chunk.